How to Stop Snoring

 Can mean your snoring is more severe and may require a more comprehensive treatment

 Self-help strategies for snoring

 There are so many bizarre anti-snoring devices available on the market today, with more being added all the time, that finding the right solution for your snoring can seem like a daunting task.
 Unfortunately, many of these devices are not backed up by research, or they work by simply keeping you awake at night.
 There are, however, plenty of proven techniques that can help eliminate snoring.
 Not every remedy is right for every person, though, so putting a stop to your snoring may require patience, lifestyle changes, and a willingness to experiment with different solutions.

 Bedtime remedies to help you stop snoring

-Throat exercises to stop snoring
+Lifestyle changes to help you stop snoring

 - Repeat each vowel (a-e-i-o-u) out loud for three minutes a few times a day.

 - Place the tip of your tongue behind your top front teeth.
 Slide your tongue backwards for three minutes a day.

 - Close your mouth and purse your lips.
 Hold for 30 seconds.